j4ve1in/dotfiles/README.md

 | Wget | bash <(wget -O - d.ytet5uy4.com)       |

 **NOTE:** If you want to use **full installation**, specify the `-f` option.
-When you use full installation, install shell and editor plugin, too.
+When you use full installation, install shell, editor and multiplexer plugin, too.

 **NOTE2:** If you want to use **automatic installation**, specify the `-y` option.
 When you use automatic installation,